PhilippeR26/starknet-webAuthN/README.md

     skipValidate: true,
 });
 ```
-The Password Manager is asking to approve the transaction:
+The Password Manager is asking to approve the transaction (password or bio):

 ![](./Images/sign.png)

-Then the transaction is processed in Starknet-Devnet:
+Then the transaction is processed in Starknet-Sepolia Testnet:

 ![](./Images/success.png)